National Disability Employment Awareness Month

 Disability-related organizations have an important role to play in promoting National Disability Employment Awareness Month (NDEAM).
 The ideas below are just a few ways they can get involved.

-- Solicit an NDEAM proclamation Disability-related organizations can cultivate community-wide support for NDEAM by asking their mayor, governor or other official to formally proclaim the event.
+- Solicit an NDEAM proclamation Disability-related organizations can cultivate community-wide support for NDEAM by asking their mayor, governor or other officials to formally proclaim the event.
 A template that organizations can easily customize is available to assist in soliciting such a proclamation.
 In addition, community leaders could be encouraged to mention NDEAM during various public appearances leading up to and during October.

-- Hold an NDEAM "management breakfast" or "brown-bag lunch" NDEAM presents an opportune time to sponsor an informal seminar or panel presentation for local employers on the topic of disability employment and the benefits of a disability inclusive workplace.
+- Hold an NDEAM "management breakfast" or "brown-bag lunch" NDEAM presents an opportune time to sponsor an informal seminar or panel presentation for local employers on the topic of disability employment and the benefits of a disability-inclusive workplace.
 Such an event also offers the opportunity for disability-related organizations to promote their overall efforts and possibly earn additional sponsorships and support from local businesses.

 - Feature NDEAM in your newsletter NDEAM offers timely and fresh content for organizational publications or social media activities.
 Articles can inform community members about NDEAM and encourage them to approach their employers about participating in some way.

-- Feature NDEAM in social media activities Likewise, NDEAM provides an interesting hook for social media platforms, including Facebook, LinkedIn and Twitter.
+- Feature NDEAM in social media activities Likewise, NDEAM provides an interesting hook for social media platforms, including Facebook, LinkedIn, and Twitter.
 For the latter, organizations are encouraged to include the hashtag #NDEAM.
 Sample postings and tweets are available to assist in incorporating NDEAM into social media activities.

-- Distribute NDEAM posters Just before or during NDEAM is a great time to pay a quick visit to local employers to provide free NDEAM posters they can hang in employee break areas or other locations that employees frequent.
+- Distribute NDEAM posters Just before or during NDEAM is a great time to pay a quick visit to local employers to provide free NDEAM poster they can hang in employee break areas or other locations that employees frequent.
 Doing so might serve to start a larger discussion about what else employers can do to help support efforts to increase the employment of people with disabilities.

 - Reach out to local media NDEAM presents an opportunity for disability-related organizations to increase their visibility through local TV, radio and print media.
 Ideas include writing an op-ed piece or letter to the editor about the value and talent people with disabilities have to offer in the workplace and community or encouraging local TV or radio news to run a feature on one or more local employers observing the month.